-Dwarahat is a small town in Kumaun Mountains of Almora and is located at an altitude of 1510 meters.
+Dwarahat is a small town in the Kumaun Mountains of Almora and is located at an altitude of 1510 meters.
 It is also known for its archaeological and historical significance.
-This place has many beautiful and famous temples and this place is also called “village of temples”.
+This place has many beautiful and famous temples and this place is also called a “village of temples”.
 Dwarahat is home to 8 temples from the 10th-12th century, most of which are pyramid shapes, made of stones.
 Dunagiri and Nathana Devi Temple are two major attractions, known as Shakti Temple.

-Temples in Dwarahat ( also known as a city of temples )
+Temples in Dwarahat ( Also known as a city of Temples )

 Dwarahat or Dwarhat is a part of Almora District, is an ancient place of Uttarakhand.
 This place is located at a distance of 13 miles (about 20.8 km) from Ranikhet.
-Dwarahat has 3 kinds of temples – Kachari, Maniya and Ratnadev.
+Dwarahat has 3 kinds of temples – Kachari, Maniya, and Ratnadev.

 Dwarahat has been an important pilgrim center for pilgrims visiting Badrinath.
 Due to its cultural importance, Dwarahat is also known as “Uttar Dwarka” (North Dwarka – the residence of Lord Krishna).
 Archaeologically, it is a group of 55 temples, and they can be divided into 7 groups.

 1-Gujar Dev Temple 2-Kachari Dewal Temple 3-Mandeve Temple 4-Ratan Dewal 5-Mrityunjay Mahadev Temple 6-Badrinath Temple 7-Kedarnath Temple.
 All these temples were constructed between the 10 and 12 century by the Katyuri dynasty, and also was capital of the Katyuri Dynasty